neondatabase/website/next/content/docs/guides/stepzen.md

 }
 ```

 The GraphQL API will retrieve the `name` and `email` fields from the `customer` table.
-The result will look like this:
+The result looks like this:

 ```json
 {